05JackGB/GPV-8bitdo-pro2_XboxLayout/README.md

-# GamePad Viewer skin: 8BitDo Pro with Xbox layout
+# GamePad Viewer skin: 8BitDo Pro 2-3 with Xbox ABXY

 Simple layout to use.
 - Xbox ABXY layout